Daily readings

 Tuesday, December 1, 2026

 Tuesday of the 1st week of Advent.
 Advent.
-A clean reading layout for church, prayer, or preparation.
+Read the day's readings in one place for prayer, preparation, or quiet reflection.

 CelebrationTuesday of the 1st week of Advent